SoylabSingh/SNAP/README.md

 #### Nodule and tap root detection

 1. Download the repo to local machine.
+      Note: Due to several large .h5 weights files Git-LFS is used in this repro.
+If not already done you will need to download lfs at (https://git-lfs.github.com/) to run
+      $ *git lfs install*
+      in your local repro prior to using
+      $ *git clone*

 2. Download and install the latest version of anaconda. (https://www.anaconda.com/products/individual)